sandboxie-plus/sandboxie-docs/docs/Content/JobObjects.md

 - the root Job's configured resource limits remain active;
 - Sandboxie's object-namespace isolation continues to apply.

+While Sandboxie's root Job is in use, `AllowBoxedJobs=y` does not allow application-owned nested Jobs to add or replace Job Object UI restrictions.
+Requests by sandboxed applications to set `JobObjectBasicUIRestrictions` are ignored for compatibility and report success, while any UI restrictions already applied by Sandboxie's root Job remain unchanged.

 Sandboxie enforces these decisions through both its user-mode API handling and driver-level Job Object access checks.

 `AllowBoxedJobs` has been available since Sandboxie Plus 0.8.5 and Sandboxie Classic 5.50.5.